vahe4060/CircuitCrafter/README.md

 ### TODO-s

-1. Fix Qt deprecated warnings
+1. Migrate to Qt6 ✅
-2. Refactor to meet a design pattern
+2. Refactor to meet a design pattern (MVC)
-3. Fix leaks
+3. Fix leaks (Valgrind)
 4. Add undo/redo stack
+5. Add mouse navigation

 ### Nice to Have Enhancements